geeksville/Meshtastic-Signal-Android/KH-notes.md

 The existing Signal code is super clean and nice.

+## Send message flow

+* if the user sends "hello" as text
+* before encrypting the message it is a "Content" protobuf about 46 bytes long: "data_message {
+  body: "hello"
+  profile_key: "\265\235\331\001a\027i\200$f\026\275\030\021\335\000\302\335\037\330\355A3m\237G\221$\300A\223\254"
+  timestamp: 1580078077480
+}"
-* an encrypted message to one person is 898 bytes for a four letter message (with the json encoding and base64 overhead)
+* an encrypted message to one person is 1464 bytes for a four letter message (with the json encoding and base64 overhead).  after removing base64 it is 549 bytes.
 * sample (from SignalServiceMessagePipe.send requestMessage.body: {"destination":"+1650xxxyyyy","messages":[{"content":"EQohBbfWS... shortened ... prIWCUlsrr","destinationDeviceId":1,"destinationRegistrationId":14580,"type":6}],"online":false,"timestamp":1579889398714}

-## Send message flow
+* first the text is encapsulated as a Content protobuf.
+* then it is encrypted in SignalServiceMessageSender.getEncryptedMessages
 * provide override for SignalServiceMessagePipe.send, the full request/payload can be seen at like 131 of that file
 * recipient.e164 contains the phone number
 * the full encrypted message text comes in list.messages[].content.
 Sample content seems to be already base64 encoded: